Himanshu8881212/OrcaMini-7b-GGML/README.md

 - Find and update the model path to the location where you saved the model inside your virtual environment.

 3. Editing the Notepad Bash Scripting File:
 - Find the bash scripting file provided.
-This might have an extension like `.sh` or similar.
+This might have an extension like `.txt` or similar.
 - Open it in Notepad or a similar text editor.
 - Make the necessary modifications, and ensure reference the correct directory paths due to the virtual environment.